 - You were pressured or pressured your spouse, coerced, or were coerced, or forced to sign the prenup under duress.
 For example, if someone holds a gun to your head and forces you to sign the prenup, you have been pressured, coerced, and forced to sign the prenup under duress.
-Although difficult to prove, if you (or your ex) can prove coercion or duress (lacing a smoking gun), there may be a sound legal reason to invalidate it.
+Although difficult to prove, if you (or your ex) can prove coercion or duress (lacking a smoking gun), there may be a sound legal reason to invalidate it.

 - There is a technical error or defect with the prenup itself.
 In New York, prenuptial agreements must have a signature block at the end of the document that includes a specific notarization and “acknowledgments.”
 If the document is not notarized or the acknowledgments are missing, courts in New York State can and will rule that the prenup is a non-valid agreement.
 Careless errors or a poorly drafted prenup may render a prenup less than airtight and possibly invalid.

 - The conditions or demands of the prenup are "unconscionable."
 If you or your spouse can prove that the prenup signed included terms no reasonable person would agree to, that prenup may be found invalid.
 For example, if you or your fiancé have been induced to give up all rights you might ever have to the custody of children or any of the assets accumulated during the marriage, that prenup may be invalidated.
 If the prenup terms are so egregious, one-sided, or punitive as to be unconscionable, a court would be entitled to set it aside.